usaid-cs/yesterday-i-learned/random.md

 1. Many theatres show 1984 on April 4th. ["In Orwell's story, April 4 is the day that protagonist Winston Smith (Hurt) starts his rebellion against the government when he begins to keep a diary, something verboten by the ruling party."](https://www.inverse.com/article/28101-1984-in-theaters-april-4)
 1. [`git rerere`](https://git-scm.com/blog/2010/03/08/rerere.html) is a hidden feature.
 It redoes a rebase you have done before.
 1. When cooking meat, remove the ["silver skin"](http://www.genuineideas.com/ArticlesIndex/silverskin.html) (mostly fat and collagen) that wraps the tissue.
 They make meat harder to chew.
-1. (Uber blog) When pictures of people are shopped into cars, men rate women higher than women rate men.
-In this experiment, [the Bentley Continental was the only car found to make women rate the men higher than the same men in some other car.](https://newsroom.uber.com/economics-of-car-ownership/)
 1. [Channel 4](https://en.wikipedia.org/wiki/Channel_4) is its own thing, not [BBC Four](https://en.wikipedia.org/wiki/BBC_Four).
 Both are public channels.
 1. A group of flamingos are called a flamboyance.
-1. Captain Crunch's full name is Horatio Magellan Crunch.
 1. Homeschooling typically requires a degree of some sort, like GED.
 This is not true in some states.
 1. Led Zeppelin intentionally misspelled "Lead" as "Led", so it cannot be pronounced as Leed Zep Lin.
 The name reportedly came from "sink like a lead zeppelin", one of their reviews.
 1. The reason why solar panel car parks is an awesome idea is two fold.
 First, cars park in the car park when the sun is up.
 So they cannot be charged.
 Second, cars leave the car park at night, when the sun is down, making solar panels useless.